 This is another important job interview question to prepare for as it can often catch people off-guard.
 Knowing your plans for the next 5-10 years can be a lot to try to think of on the spot, so planning for this question is advised to avoid awkward silences or missteps.

 The best way to answer this question is to talk about how your personal goals match the company.
 By doing so, you can show a commitment to work with and towards their unified goals, without promising the earth.
-We would recommend against talking about the role as a stepping stone.
-This can make it seem as if you view the role as trivial and the company’s needs as less important than your own.
+We would recommend against talking about the role as a stepping stone, as this can make it seem as if you view the role as trivial.
+Be a team player – show how you and the company can grow together, and leave it at that.

 What they are asking: